Rayn322/Tag/README.md

 # Tag
- A Minecraft server plugin that adds a game of tag.
+A Minecraft server plugin so you can play tag with your friends!

 # Using the plugin